Pulitzer-prize winning columnist out after less than two weeks

 THREAD: Konkol is the Donald Trump of Chicago journalism with "woke" instead of reactionary politics.
 As a boss, he was authoritarian, brash, argumentative, lacked self-awareness paired with absurdly high self-confidence.

-And while at DNAInfo in 2015, an interview Konkol had with Spike Lee went off the rails as his interview with him ended in “anger, f-bombs, and a shouting match.”
+And while at DNAInfo in 2015, an interview Konkol had with Spike Lee went off the rails ending in “anger, f-bombs, and a shouting match.”

 And his reporting on racial issues has also come into question.
 Around 2007 or so, I criticized Mark Konkol in the comments section of the Sun-Times about his reporting on the racially changing Scottsdale neighborhood, a subdivision of the Ashburn community on the Southwest Side for making the racial problems more sensational than they really were.
 Konkol had a hand in blocking any future comments from me on any future articles on the matter.